-The following list of USB BIOS Boot Options have been thoroughly tested with various Linux USB installs.
+The following list of USB BIOS Boot Setting and Options have been thoroughly tested with various Linux USB installs.
 There may be others but this is meant to be a simple checklist to familiarize you with the boot options and which ones to use.
 Be sure to check back often as I will be constantly adding new information to this list over time.

 Newer USB BIOS Boot Settings